-from the you-have-been-warned dept
+from the selling-everything-that-isn't-nailed-down dept

 ISPs have already started complaining the FCC's imposing draconian, ancient regulations on the modern Internet, and such rules will saddle them with all manner of new costs.
 Of course it should be noted that most of these privacy protections are fundamental common sense -- and in some cases things most ISPs are already doing.
 They range from from requiring that ISPs keep private consumer data encrypted when being stored on servers, to not sharing consumer data with third parties without the explicit consent of consumers.
 The FCC shockingly found that absent such protections, things don't work out well for consumers:

 "The Commission has found that absent privacy protections, a broadband provider’s use of personal and proprietary information could be at odds with its customers’ interests and that if consumers have concerns about the protection of their privacy, their demand for broadband may decrease."Of course ISPs have grown pretty comfortable with regulators that couldn't care less about (or lacked the authority to police) broadband privacy abuses.
 One case in point is Verizon's recent decision to manipulate wireless traffic to create new, undeletable super cookies.
 Despite the fact it took security researchers two years to find Verizon's zombie cookie and another six months for Verizon to even seriously acknowledge a problem, the telco has historically tried to argue greater privacy protections aren't needed for broadband and wireless because "public shame" will keep the company honest.